GusMtz787/quad_ibvs_quaternions/README.md

 - PWM publisher node: calculates the PWM signals needed to control the QUAV based on the information of the position and attitude nodes.
 - PWM sender node: sends the PWM signals previously calculated to the ESCs.
 - Estimator node: this node is in charge of estimating the velocities and accelerations of the QUAV based on the data extracted from the VICON camera system.
-- VICON node: this node was adopted from the ETH repository that can be found in the following link [https://github.com/ethz-asl/vicon_bridge](https://github.com/ethz-asl/vicon_bridge).
+- VICON node: this node was adopted from a ETH university's repository that can be found in the following link [https://github.com/ethz-asl/vicon_bridge](https://github.com/ethz-asl/vicon_bridge).
 This node acquires the information from the VICON camera system using a socket.

+Consider that, for the PID controller algorithm, only the files ending with the VICON termination were used.
+If in doubt of which files are important, check the _quad_VICON.launch_ and verify the scripts used for each of the nodes.

+As such, the desired position, attitude and velocity of the drone to which the user would like the drone to follow is set within the _position_control_VICON.cpp_ file, these can be set within lines 258 to 260:

+`
+attitude_desired << 0.0, 0.0, 0.0;
+quad_desired_pos << 0.0, 0.0, 0.5;
+quad_desired_vel << 0.0, 0.0, 0.0;
+`